What is the difference between active and restorative yoga?

 • Blankets – provide warmth and comfort

-Choose active yoga styles when you:
+Active yoga styles are the better fit when you:

 • Feel energetic and want to build strength